Divergent space

 • Have fun and socialise!

 Children and young people can often feel overshadowed by the needs of their neurodivergent sibling.
-These sessions offer support specifically for siblings of neurodivergent children and young people, many who are not recognised as young carers or taking on caring responsibilities at home.
-The small group sessions will offer the opportunity to connect with other young people with similar experiences:
+These sessions provide support specifically for siblings of neurodivergent children and young people, many who are not recognised as young carers or taking on caring responsibilities at home.
+The small group sessions are an opportunity to connect with other young people with similar experiences.

 This will enable young people to: